 There seems to be a trend here: Chicago’s gay bars always end up being a place to dance the night away, and we’re not condemning that by any means.
-Believe me when I say there have been many a night when I’ve wound up in Boystown at 3 am, still somehow ready to tear up the dance floor and instead, totally throwing off everyone else’s groove.
+Believe us when we say there have been many nights when we’ve wound up in Boystown at 3 am, still somehow ready to tear up the dance floor and instead, totally throwing off everyone else’s groove.

-It’s a rarity to find a gay bar that doesn’t get absolutely lit every night of the week, but there are a few exceptions, of course.
-Though many gay nightclubs don’t even open until the evening, there are some LGBTQ-friendly bars that have afternoon hours, where you can saunter in, order a beer, and literally just chill.
+It’s a rarity to find a gay or lesbian bar in Chicago that doesn’t get absolutely lit every night of the week, but there are a few exceptions, of course.
+Though many gay nightclubs don’t even open until the evening, there are some LGBTQ+ friendly bars that have afternoon hours, where you can saunter in, order a beer, and literally just chill.
 You might see a drag queen drift through the crowd, ready for the evening wave of party people, but for the most part, these bars are just good places to grab a drink with some friends and maybe even get someone’s number.

 Visit Chicago’s best gay bars for a hell of a good time, even before the night begins.